iAmSeanzie/FinTech-Seanzie/SeanzieJ/Homework1.md

 ## Business Activities:

 * What specific financial problem is the company or project trying to solve?
+Many of the younger generations do not have the wealth to invest in the stock market, they're main focus has been to introduce small, easy to stash amounts of money into portfolios that can grow over time
+Our mission is to look after the financial best interests of the up-and-coming, beginning with the empowering step of micro-investing.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
+The intended customer is a tech savvy customer with an eye for saving for the future, but may not have the savings needed to invest heavily in the market. with starting deposits of only $1, and rounding up your spare change, it is very easy to get something out there with your name on it.

-What solution does this company offer that their competitors do not or cannot offer?
+* What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
+Acorns was one of the first companies to ever introduce micro investing to the general public, with rounding up your purchases to the nearest dollar and small increment recurring purchases, before you know it you can have a sizeable "oak"

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)